ThatQuiz Test Library Take this test now

 C) Live microorganisms that promote a healthy balance of gut bacteria.

-D) A type of vitamin.
+D) A method of cooking food.

 • 4.
 What is the role of prebiotics in relation to the human microbiome?

-B) They are non-digestible food components that promote the growth of beneficial bacteria.
+A) They are non-digestible food components that promote the growth of beneficial bacteria.

 C) They regulate body temperature.